Academic Computing Labs

 Sullivan, Room 143

-Worcester State University has two math labs in the Sullivan building.
-The principle lab, housed in the mathematics department (Sullivan Rm.143), is staffed with a supervisor and peer tutors with day and evening hours (Monday through Friday).
+We have two math labs in the Sullivan Academic Center.
+The principle lab, housed in the Mathematics Department (Sullivan Room 143), is staffed with a supervisor and peer tutors with day and evening hours (Monday through Friday).
 Its main function is to offer students, who have not received a passing score on the Accuplacer Elementary Algebra test, resources for skill development.
 Another attempt to pass Accuplacer occurs after successful completion of a series of tests offered on-line.

 This lab offers tutoring on a walk-in basis and houses the mathematics library as well as tutorial software.
 Any student in need of refreshing their mathematics skills may use this lab which has both a wireless network connection for lap-top users and several desktop computer stations.